Uyanide/AuTUMoodle/README.md

 - `skip`: do not download the file again, keep the existing one.
 - `overwrite`: overwrite the existing file with the new one.
 - `rename`: download the new file and rename it by appending numbered suffixes, e.g. `file.pdf` -> `file_1.pdf`, `file_2.pdf`, etc.

+## Session Implementations

+- `requests`: uses the [httpx](https://www.python-httpx.org/) library to make HTTP requests.
+Lightweight, fast, but may soon break if the procedure of Shibboleth SSO login used by TUM Moodle changes some day (like many other similar tools out there).

+- `playwright`: uses the [Playwright](https://playwright.dev/) library to automate browser interactions.
+Although it can be used to bypass the complicated (manual) Shibboleth SSO logins, it remains to be a rather "heavy" solution since this literally runs a browser (firefox by default) in the background.

+Both implementations are using asynchronous APIs, so the performance difference in practice may not be that significant taking the network latency into account.

+> [!NOTE]
+>
+> Please make sure to download the corresponding browser binaries by running `playwright install [browser_name]` and `playwright install-deps [browser_name]` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.